Doing Business with the City

 Need Additional Information?

 This webpage provides general information about conducting business with the city of Clearwater.
 Please note that procedures outlined here may change without prior notice.
-For the latest or additional information, please contact the Procurement Division.
+For the latest or additional information, contact the Procurement Division at (727) 562-4630.